jihoonWoo/Predicting-Stock-Prices/README.md

 # Notes

-The requirements.txt file should list all Python libraries that your programs depend on, and they will be installed using:
+The requirements.txt file should list all Python libraries that your notebook depend on, and they will be installed using:

 *pip install -r requirements.txt*

-Excute Program:

-*python main.py*